Filed under: Breads / Quick Breads

 Oil: Any flavorless oil like grapeseed, canola, vegetable or avocado oil.
 If you were desperate to use butter, melt it.

-Sour Cream: This adds to the softness of the bread, use yogurt if you don’t have sour cream.
+Greek Yogurt or Sour Cream: This adds to the softness of the bread.

 Can I make this carrot banana bread gluten-free?